 Representations and Warranties As a material inducement to entering into this Agreement, including each Transaction, each Party, with respect to itself, hereby represents and warrants to the other Party continuing throughout the term of this Agreement as follows: (i) there are no suits, proceedings, judgments, rulings or orders by or before any court or any governmental authority that materially adversely affect its ability to perform this Agreement or the rights of the other Party under this Agreement, (ii) it is duly organized, validly existing and in good standing under the laws of the jurisdiction of its formation, and it has the legal right, power and authority and is qualified to conduct its business, and to execute and deliver this Agreement and perform its obligations under the same and each Transaction, and all regulatory authorizations have been maintained as necessary for it to legally perform its obligations hereunder, (iii) the making and performance by it of this Agreement is within its powers, has been duly authorized by all necessary action on its part, and does not and will not violate any provision of law or any rule, regulation, order, writ, judgment, decree or other determination presently in effect applicable to it or its governing documents, (iv) each of this Agreement and each Transaction when entered into constitutes a legal, valid and binding act and obligation of it, enforceable against it in accordance with its terms, subject to bankruptcy, insolvency, reorganization and other laws affecting creditor's rights generally, and with regard to equitable remedies, to the discretion of the court before which proceedings to obtain same may be pending, (v) there are no bankruptcy, insolvency, reorganization, receivership or other arrangement proceedings pending or being contemplated by it, or to its knowledge threatened against it, (vi) it has assets of $5,000,000 or more according to its most recent financial statements prepared in accordance with GAAP and knowledge and experience in financial matters that enable it to evaluate the merits and risks of this Agreement, and (vii) it is not in a disparate bargaining position with the other Party.

 Operations and Delivery Scheduling Requests.
-Not later than two Business Days prior to the earlier of Buyer's or Seller's Transporter's nomination deadline for the first Gas Day of each Month during a Period of Delivery, Buyer agrees to provide to Seller facsimile notice of the quantities Buyer requests Seller to Schedule for each Gas Day of such Month.
-Should Buyer desire to change the requested quantities Scheduled, Buyer shall provide to Seller facsimile notice thereof not later than one Business Day prior to the earlier of Buyer's or Seller's Transporter's nomination deadline for the applicable Gas Day.
+On or about the 20th Day of each Month, Seller and Buyer shall meet to discuss projected deliveries for the next Month.
+No later than five (5) Business Days prior to the expiration of the prompt Month natural gas contract on the NYMEX, Buyer and Seller shall meet via conference call to review current Month deliveries and projected/forecasted deliveries for the next Month.
+Not later than two (2) Business Days preceding the Month of production, Seller shall provide to Buyer nomination of quantities Seller expects to make available and Schedule at each Delivery Point for delivery the following Month.
+Seller shall have the right on a daily basis to revise the Seller’s Nomination to Buyer by 3 p.m.
+C.T. of the Business Day prior to Buyer’s Transporter’s nomination deadline for the next applicable Day.
 In the event the nomination or Scheduling deadline of a Transporter conflicts with these notification dates, Buyer and Seller agree to modify the notification dates accordingly.
 Scheduling requests to Seller will be accepted at the telephone number and shall be confirmed by facsimile as set forth in Exhibit "A."

 Transportation.
 Seller shall obtain, or cause to be obtained, transportation to the Delivery Point, and Buyer shall obtain, or cause to be obtained, transportation from the Delivery Point.